 (3) Save the file as HTML format.
 Type .html after the file name.

 (4) Now, right-click on the Saved file and open it with any web browser.

 (6) Now, replace the letter b with i.

 <i> TechPlip </i>

 (7) The text will look like this.

-This is what HTML stand for and how it is used to make webpages.
+This is what HTML stands for and how it is used to make web pages.
 If you want to learn HTML, there are many platforms in which you can learn from scratch.
 Websites like W3Schools, freeCodeCamp are some of the platforms where you can learn HTML for free.